TeemuKoivisto/example-kubernetes-stack/my-reverse-proxy/README.md

 # My Reverse Proxy

-Just a basic Nginx server that proxies traffic to the app and webservers.
+Just a basic Nginx server that proxies traffic to the app- and webservers.

 Currently building this by hand is not needed as Docker Compose builds the image from the path in `docker-compose.yml`.